$C$-self-adjoint contractive extensions of $C$-symmetric non-densely defined contractions: Contractive -self-adjoint extensions of a non-densely -symmetric contraction

 The set of all contractive extensions of an arbitrary adjoint pair of contractions forms an operator ball

-where $\wt V_0$ is a center, $\cR_l$ and $\cR_r$ are the left and right radii and $Y\in\bB(\cran \cR_r,\cran\cR_l)$ is an arbitrary contraction.
-Parameterizations of the ball \eqref{cherv07a} by means of $2\times 2$ block-operator matrix can be found in \cite{AG1982, DKW,FoFra1984,ShYa}.
-In other terms the center $\wt V_0$ and radii $\cR_l$ and $\cR_r$ are described in \cite{Arl1985}.
+where $\wt V_0$ is the center and $\cR_l$ and $\cR_r$ are the left and right radii of the operator ball and $Y\in\bB(\cran \cR_r,\cran\cR_l)$ is an arbitrary contraction.
+Parametrizations of the ball \eqref{cherv07a} by means of $2\times 2$ block-operator matrices can be found in \cite{AG1982, DKW,FoFra1984,ShYa}.
+In other terms the center $\wt V_0$ and the radii $\cR_l$ and $\cR_r$ are described in \cite{Arl1985}.
 From \eqref{cherv07a} it follows that an adjoint pair of contractions has a unique contractive extension if and only if one of the radii is equal to zero.